revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-161. Tell me how dataframe differ from dataset?
+161.Tell me how dataframe differ from dataset?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-- Data frame is used as a table in a RDBMS whereas Dataset is used similar as Data Frame but an extension of Data frame API.
-It provides additional feature like oop’s interface API.
+- Data frame is used as a table in a RDBMS whereas Dataset is used similar as Data Frame but an extension of Data frame API.It provides additional feature like oop’s interface API.
 - Data Frame is immutable which means when we create and transforming the data, we cannot change the nature whereas Dataset can retain that data using RDD data Frame.
 - Data Frame helps to reduce the usage of memory whereas dataset perform operation on serialized data to increase the usage of memory.